tpbnick/docs/docs/py-dictionaries.md

 KeyError: 'points'
 ```
-For dictionaries, we can use the `get()` method to set a default value that will be returned if the requested key doesn't exist.
+For dictionaries, we can use the `#!py get()` method to set a default value that will be returned if the requested key doesn't exist.

-The `get()` method requires a key as a first argument.
+The `#!py get()` method requires a key as a first argument.
 As a second optional argument, you can pass the value to be returned if the key doesn't exist:
 ```py linenums="1"
 alien_0 = {'color': 'green', 'speed': 'slow'}

 point_value = alien_0.get('points', 'No point value assigned.')
 print(point_value)
 ```
-If the key `'points'` exists in the dictionary, you'll get corresponding value.
+If the key `#!py 'points'` exists in the dictionary, you'll get corresponding value.
 If it doesn't, you get the default value.
 In this case, `points` doesn't exist, and we get a clean message instead of an error:
 ```
 No point value assigned.
 ```
-If there's a chance the key you're asking for might not exist, consider using the `get()` method instead of the square bracket notation.
+If there's a chance the key you're asking for might not exist, consider using the `#!py get()` method instead of the square bracket notation.

 ## Looping Through a Dictionary
 A single Python dictionary can contain just a few key-value pairs or millions of pairs.
 Because a dictionary can contain large amounts of data, Python lets you loop through a dictionary.
 Dictionaries can be used to store information in a variety of ways; therefore, several different ways exist to loop through them.
 You can loop through all of a dictionary's key-value pairs, through its keys, or its values.